PaperTriangle/Sonic-3-AIR-Mods/README.md

 Should work fine with other resolutions.

-## Left Shifted Data Select
+## Data Select Options
-Simple and quick mod that left shifts the default AIR data select window for less wasted screen space.
+A mod that adds some options to the data select like adding semi-transparent shadows, removing the emerald glint and shifting everything to the left a bit for less wasted screen space.

 I have not tested this much so there _might_ be some issues.